Osbat al-Ansar: Activities

 Asbat al-Ansar first emerged in the early 1990s.
 In the mid-1990s, the group assassinated Lebanese religious leaders and bombed nightclubs, theaters, and liquor stores.
 One of those assassinated was Nizar al-Halabi - leader of the Sufi Al-Ahbash - on 31 August 1995.
 The group has also plotted against foreign diplomatic targets.
+In January 2000, it launched a rocket-propelled grenade attack against the Russian Embassy.
 In October 2004, Mahir al-Sa’di, a member of Asbat al-Ansar, was sentenced in absentia to life imprisonment for his 2000 plot to assassinate then-U.S. Ambassador to Lebanon David Satterfield.
 Asbat al-Ansar has no formal ties to the AQ network, but the group shares AQ's ideology and has publicly proclaimed its support for al-Qa’ida in Iraq.
 Members of the group have traveled to Iraq since 2005 to fight Coalition Forces.
 Asbat al-Ansar has been reluctant to involve itself in operations in Lebanon due in part to concerns over losing its safe haven in the Ain al-Hilwah refugee camp.
 AAA did not stage any known attacks in 2012.